sidvashisth2005/Travelling-App/README.md

 - See places and hotels on interactive maps
 - Get directions to any place or hotel using Google Maps
 - Register and log in securely with Firebase Auth
+- Chat with an AI assistant (Hugging Face Inference API)

 ---